-Research is (or at least should be) always the result of a collaborative effort.
+Research is (or should be) always the result of a collaborative effort.
 Therefore, we are always looking to build new win-win relationships with interested people/companies.

 We’ll be more than happy to welcome you aboard as a new full-time team member, as an associate researcher or as partner company .
-Just get in touch ( jordi.cabot at icrea.cat ) and we’ll schedule a chat to explore the best options.
+Just get in touch and we’ll schedule a chat to explore the best options.

 Come to work with us

 Are you interested in our research topics?
-Would you like to join our team (as a student intern, Ph.D. student, post-doctoral researcher, visiting professor,…)?
+Would you like to join our team (as a student intern, Ph.D. candidate, post-doctoral researcher, visiting professor,…)?
 If so, feel free to get in touch (include your CV and let us know why you’d like to join us).
 We’d be happy to work together to find a way to bring you in if we think you could be a good match for us.
-Note that due to the variety of our research topics we’re not only looking for researchers with a software background, we are also interested in expanding our team with researchers with an economy, social science (in the broadest sense) or complex systems profile.
+Note that due to the variety of our research topics we’re not only looking for researchers with a software background, we are also interested in expanding our team with researchers with an economy, social science (in the broadest sense), complex systems or artificial intelligence profile.

 We’re located in the wonderful city of Barcelona (if the team does not look attractive enough, I’m sure our city will convince you!) but the working language of the team is English.

-When available, more information on specific calls will be find just below.
+When available, more information on specific calls can be found just below.

 Become an associate researcher

 If you can’t join us in Barcelona, we can still work together!
-We could setup a collaboration between our teams or, if you’re an independent researcher, integrate you in our own structure.
+We could set up a collaboration between our teams or, if you’re an independent researcher, integrate you into our own structure.
 You could become an associate researcher and participate remotely in our research activities and projects.
 Upon certain conditions, this includes covering travel costs to visit us and/or disseminate join results.

 Be a partner company

-We look forward to work with software companies to learn more about their real problems and needs and, hopefully, to later come back with a suitable solution you could validate and give feedback on.
-If you think you could help and/or are looking for a solution to any kind of software-related problem, we want to hear from you!.
-Even if you don’t have an immediate question to pose, we are always interested in keeping track of companies and what topics are of interest for them so that we know who to approach when in need of some industrial validation for new projects.
+We look forward to working with software companies to learn more about their real problems and needs and, hopefully, to later come back with a suitable solution you could validate and give feedback on.
+If you think you could help and/or are looking for a solution to any kind of software-related problem, we want to hear from you.
+We have already collaborated with plenty of companies like yours in the past.